 It's confusing; as a small business owner, some taxes are deductible, and some aren't.
 But as a general rule, don't try to deduct federal income taxes from your tax bill.

 In some states, you may be able to deduct small portions of your federal income taxes from your state taxes.
-Currently, five states allow this deduction: Alabama, Iowa, Missouri, Montana and Oregon.
-Louisiana removed this deduction starting in tax year 2022.
+Five states allow this deduction: Alabama, Iowa, Missouri, Montana and Oregon.

 Generally, the IRS allows four types of deductible non-business taxes: